Why is there a minimum GPA requirement?

 In order to become a competent teacher, you need to practice the craft in multiple settings over a period of years.
 Taking a course in a school district gives students a rich, in-depth experience and an opportunity to work with mentors.
 The courses take place in our K-12 University School Partnership districts.

-It is the last class taken as a senior.
-You must complete all program requirements and pass all test requirements prior to student teaching.
+The final semester of the Clinical Practice (Student Teaching) is the last class taken as a senior.
+You must complete all program requirements, all required clinical experience, and all test requirements prior to beginning the Clinical Practice